Skip to Content

 • Organizational Skills: Ability to handle multiple tasks and deadlines while maintaining meticulous attention to detail.

-Please submit your resume and a brief covering letter outlining how this training program will improve your professional skills.
+Please submit your resume and a brief covering letter outlining your existing knowledge of Australian migration law and how this structured training program will develop your professional skills.
+Only shortlisted candidates will be contacted.